 In this technique, the fiber has to be continuously integrated into the thermoplastic as it is being extruded and deposited.
 This technique requires two nozzles to print at the same time.

 At Xometry Europe, we offer various strengthening options for 3D printed parts as requested by customers.
-Simply head over to our instant quoting platform, upload your models, choose your options, and viola: your high strength 3D printed part will be delivered to you in just a few days.
+Simply head over to our instant quoting platform, upload your models, choose your options, and voila: your high strength 3D printed part will be delivered to you in just a few days.